injcristianrojas/nginx-ssl/README.md

 # NginX server for SSL/TLS configuration classes

 ## Intro
-As a project for educating clients and students about proper SSL/TLS configuration, I tried to develop this project, which includes OpenSSL 1.0.1k and NginX 1.9.9.
+This project is intended for educating clients and students about proper SSL/TLS configuration.
+It has been tested on Docker 1.9.1, and includes the following
+software:

+* OpenSSL 1.0.1k
+* NginX 1.9.9.

 ## Install